-Teachers are available after school for extra help and make-up work every afternoon except Friday.
+Teachers are available for extra help and make-up work Monday - Thursday from 2:15 PM - 2:52 PM.
 All students should always feel free to seek help.
 Teachers may require students to report for extra help if they feel that it would be in the students' best interest.
 If the student fails to honor the teacher's request, he/she may be disciplined by the teacher.